Head (The Jesus Lizard album)

-Head is the first full album by The Jesus Lizard.
+Head is the debut studio album by the American band the Jesus Lizard.
 It was released on Touch and Go Records in 1990.
 It was their first album to feature a drummer, Mac McNeilly.

+Critical reception

+The Windsor Star determined that "the droning vocals and sound effects produce some mesmerizing results."
+Trouser Press noted that McNeilly's "self-possessed demeanor is reminiscent of Charlie Watts at his most implacable."